Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Next-Generation Panel Data Estimators

 \cite{Beyhum2024} combine the first-stage k-means clustering approach of \cite{bonhommelamadonmanresa2022} with the TWFE estimator in the second step of \cite{FREEMAN2023105498}.
-Additionally, they employ the crucial Mundlak-type assumption that: \begin{nassumption} $x_{i,t,k}=g_k(z_i,f_t)+\varepsilon_{i,t,k}.$ \end{nassumption} The above assumption finally allows the derivation of the asymptotic distribution of the TSGF estimator in the last step of the procedure.
-We name this estimator TSGF-M where ``M'' stands for the Mundlak-type assumption.
-The TSGF-M estimator has a $\sqrt{NT}$ rate of convergence and is asymptotically normal.
+That is they employ the additively separable two-way group fixed effects in equation \eqref{eq:fw_mod} instead of the nonseparable two-way group fixed effects, specific to the intersection of unit and time clusters in \eqref{eq:blm_mod}.
+The above step combination finally allows the derivation of the asymptotic distribution of the TSGF estimator in the last step of the procedure.
+We name this estimator TSGF-KT where ``K'' stands from the first-step k-means clustering and ``T'' stands for the two-way group fixed effects in the second step.

+The asymptotic distribution is derived on the observation that the second-step estimator in \eqref{eq:fw_mod} is based on a Neyman-orthogonal moment.
+This moment is different to that employed in the second step of \cite{FREEMAN2023105498}, because of the different first step.
+Neyman-orthogonal moments reduce bias; they ensure that errors made when estimating the nuisance parameters in the first step have only limited influence on the final estimator and hence, valid inference remains possible even when nuisance parameters are estimated.

+The TSGF-KT estimator has a $\sqrt{NT}$ rate of convergence and is asymptotically normal, with the usual standard errors still valid.
 Monte Carlo simulations in \cite{Beyhum2024} show that the estimator performs well for $T$ as small as $10$ and $N=50$.